notes

 The user option codex-program specifies the path to the Codex binary.
 The default value is "codex", which relies on the binary being in your PATH.
 Change this if you have installed Codex to a non-standard location.

-The user option codex-disable-terminal-resize-reflow controls whether codex.el passes --disable terminal_resize_reflow to new Codex sessions.
+The user option codex-disable-terminal-resize-reflow controls whether codex.el passes --disable terminal_resize_reflow to new terminal-backend Codex sessions.
 The default is t because Codex’s experimental terminal reflow rebuilds scrollback after width changes, while Emacs terminal buffers use the buffer itself as retained session history.
 Disable this option only if you prefer Codex’s own terminal reflow behavior.

-The user option codex-term-name overrides the terminal type reported to Codex.
+The user option codex-term-name overrides the terminal type reported to Codex by terminal backends.
 The default is nil, meaning codex.el chooses a backend-appropriate TERM value.
 For eat, Codex buffers use Eat’s bundled eat-* terminfo even if the global eat-term-name has been customized; for vterm, Codex buffers keep vterm’s own default.
 Set this to a string such as "xterm-256color" only when your terminal environment requires a specific TERM value.
 The value is applied when the terminal subprocess starts, so changes affect new Codex buffers rather than already-running sessions.

 In eat buffers, codex.el disables Eat shell integration for the Codex subprocess and ignores Eat’s private UI-command channel in the outer terminal, including in existing Codex buffers after codex.el is reloaded.
 Codex is itself a TUI that captures and re-renders tool output; if nested shell commands emit Eat-private OSC sequences, those sequences can leak into captured tool output and corrupt the outer terminal display.

 In eat Codex buffers, codex.el also coalesces terminal output chunks that end in the middle of a CSI escape sequence.
 This protects Codex sessions from a known failure mode where the CLI emits a cursor-shape sequence such as ESC [ 0 SPC q across two process-output chunks and Eat tries to parse the incomplete first half as a complete sequence.
 Codex additionally strips aborted CSI fragments — a CSI sequence terminated by ESC instead of a final byte — because Eat misroutes the abort byte as part of the CSI function, desynchronising its cursor tracking and tripping an assertion in eat--t-cur-left on the next cursor move.
 If Eat still rejects an output chunk, codex.el logs the parser error, retries that chunk as plain readable text with terminal controls removed, and then keeps processing later queued output instead of letting one malformed chunk abort the whole burst.
+Codex’s post-output maintenance hooks are also isolated from Eat’s output queue, so display remapping or prompt autosuggestion errors are logged instead of repeatedly aborting eat--process-output-queue.

 The user option codex-startup-delay is a number of seconds to wait after starting the Codex process before displaying the buffer.
 The default is 0.1.
 Increasing this value can help fix terminal layout issues that occur when the buffer is displayed before Codex has fully initialized.